prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Lab 1 - Set Up & Configuration.md

 # Lab 1 - Set Up & Configuration
-## ITOPs Agents using IBM watsonx Orchestrate ADK
+## ITOps Agents using IBM watsonx Orchestrate ADK

 To ensure a smooth and productive experience during the IBM TechXchange Workshop: Agentic AI for ITOps, all participants must complete the following setup steps prior to the event on November 6.